Skip to main content

 Giant Hogweed

 The DEC announced that it is no longer removing Giant Hogweed.
 If you identify Hogweed in the Town of Clarence right-of-way, contact the Highway Department.
-If you think you have Hogweed on your own property, do not come in contact with it, and check out these directions from the DEC.
-Hogweed information from New York State DEC:
+If you think you have Hogweed on your own property, do not come in contact with it.
+Hogweed information from New York State DEC

 Boxwood Moth Information

-If you are considering planting boxwoods, or more likely considering the removal of infested boxwoods, the link below lists some alternatives.
-Also, there is information on spray treatments.
+If you are considering planting boxwoods, or more likely considering the removal of infested boxwoods, here are some alternatives, as well as information on spray treatments.

 Tick Information